 Set Up a Representative Office in the UAE

-Representative offices either act as regional administrative offices or provide support for its products in the local market.
-The representative office is not permitted to import such products, trade or do invoicing.
-It should be noted that in addition to the above limitation representative office have other restrictions in that they are not allowed to obtain credit facilities or put forward offers.
-However, it can have a bank account for meeting its local expenses.
+A Representative Office either acts as a regional administrative office or provides support for the products / services of the parent company in the local market.
+The Representative Office is not permitted to import such products or do trade.
+It should be noted that in addition to the above restriction, a Representative Office cannot avail of credit facilities.
+However, it is permitted to have a bank account for meeting its local expenses.

 What is the difference between a Branch Office and a Representative Office?

 The key difference is that the Branch Office can carry out commercial activity in the United Arab Emirates.
 A Representative Office cannot – it must outsource all business to its parent company.
 In short, a Representative Office is not allowed to turn a profit.
 It can however, hold a bank account for its operating expenses.
 So the cash balance at the end of the financial year will always be negative.
 This is what sets apart a Representative Office from a Branch Office.
 A Branch Office, on the other hand, is allowed to do business and turn a profit, or in other words, it could have a positive cash balance at the end of the financial year.

 How to Establish a Representative Office in the UAE?

 The first step involves getting a Local Service Agent.
 The Local Service Agent must be an Emirati (this is term used to describe an UAE national of someone who is a citizen of the United Arab Emirates) or a company incorporated in the UAE and 100% owned by Emiratis.
 The Local Service Agent will represent your company before all Government agencies and is to be paid a Fee* in return.

 *This is not fixed, and it depends on the agreement you have with your Local Service Agent.
 It is uncommon for Local Service Agents to be paid more if the paperwork involved is on the higher side, such as with applications for visas.
 With a Representative Office, you can apply for as many work visas as you want.